FAT DOES NOT MAKE YOU FAT!

 - Fats are required in order to properly digest and assimilate those all-important fat-soluble vitamins: A, D, E and K. Conveniently, many foods containing these vitamins also come with the fat required to digest them.
 For example, the fat in egg yolks allows the body to access the vitamins A and D it’s so abundant in.
 So maybe Mother Nature had it right after all?
 This is another reason why pasteurized skim milk fortified with synthetic vitamin D is such a silly idea.

 - Fats are required for the adequate use of protein.
 So all the egg whites in the world won’t help you out if you’re not eating them with the fats in the yolk to access that protein properly.

-- Fats are a source of energy, and a nice consistent, smooth burning energy at that.
-In other words, the kind of sustained, even-keeled, constant energy we all long for is right in front of us – in fats.
+- Fats are a source of energy, and a nice consistent, smooth burning energy.
 They also slow food absorption, which helps with energy regulation as well.

 - Fats are key players in managing inflammation in your body.
 Some fats help your body inflame when necessary, other fats help your body anti-inflame.
 Unfortunately, low-quality fats are in themselves highly inflammatory, but that’s about the processing, not the fat in and of itself.

 So we’ve established that fat is an absolutely essential part of our diets and shouldn’t be feared.
 Its unfortunate that we use the same label – “fat” – for this vitally important macro-nutrient as the bodily condition we’re all trying to avoid.

 But what about the weight issue?
 Isn’t dietary fat what resides on my inner thighs?